-Not difficult to keep in a well-maintained set-up, though we recommend aquascaping the tank to resemble a flowing stream or river with a substrate of variably-sized, water-worn rocks, sand, fine gravel and perhaps some small boulders.
-This can be further furnished with driftwood roots or branches, and while the majority of aquatic plants will fail to thrive in such surroundings hardy types such as Microsorum, Bolbitis or Anubias spp. can be grown attached to the décor.
+Not difficult to keep in a well-maintained set-up, but a display arranged to resemble a flowing stream or river, with a substrate of variably-sized, water-worn rocks, sand, fine gravel and perhaps some small boulders, is highly recommended.
+This can be further furnished with driftwood roots or branches, and hardy aquatic plants such as Microsorum, Bolbitis, or Anubias spp., which can be grown attached to items of décor.

-Most importantly the water must be clean and well-oxygenated so we suggest the use of an over-sized filter as a minimum requirement.
-Turnover should ideally be in excess of 20 times per hour so additional powerheads/airstones should be employed to achieve the desired flow and oxygenation if necessary.
-Bright lighting will promote the growth of a biofilm upon which the fish will graze.
+Most importantly, the water must be clean and well-oxygenated with turnover preferably in excess of 10 times per hour; additional powerheads and airstones can be employed to achieve the desired flow and oxygenation if necessary.
+Bright lighting will promote development of biofilm on solid surfaces, upon which the fish will graze.

-Since it needs stable water conditions and feeds on biofilm this species should never be added to a biologically immature set-up and a tightly-fitting cover is necessary since it can literally climb glass.
-While regular partial water changes are essential aufwuchs can be allowed to grow on all surfaces except perhaps the viewing pane.
+Since it needs stable water conditions and grazes biofilm this species should never be added to a biologically immature set-up, and a tightly-fitting cover is necessary since it can literally climb glass.

 Temperature: Normally said to prefer cooler conditions but temperatures in its native streams have been recorded between 22 – 27 °C during warmer months of the year.
-Presumably during the wet months of the monsoon the values drop but we do not know by how much.
+Presumably during the wet months of the monsoon these values are lesser.

 pH: The pH in its natural waters has been measured at 6.9 – 7.1 with a range of 6.5 – 7.5 recommended in aquaria.